gridai/grid-docs/docs/features/datastores/1_datastore-overview.md

 ## Why use Datastores

-Datastores are zero-cost datasets (yes, we really do mean that they are free too you - free as in "free beer"!) backed by cloud storage.
-They are made instantly available to compute jobs as part of a read-only filesystem.
+Datastores are backed by cloud storage.
+They are made available to compute jobs as part of a read-only filesystem.
 If you have a compute script which reads files in a directory structure on your local computer, then the only thing you need to change when running on Grid is the location of the `data` directory!